farseerfc/farseerfc/content/life/msr.en.rst

 in the morning.
 The registration got something wrong when it seems that Swisses cannot tell the difference among Asians so that name cards of 3 Chinese with family name of Yang are misplaced.
-And also the organization field of Hotta was ``Japan, Japan``, as if he represented the Japan.
+And also the organization field of Hotta was "Japan, Japan", as if he represented the Japan.

 MSR(MicroSoft Research) talk @ MSR(Mining Software Repositories)